andrewt3000/MachineLearning/README.md

 Learning rate (&alpha;) - controls the size of the adjustments made during the training process.
 if &alpha; is too low, convergance is slow. if &alpha; is too high, there is no convergance, because it overshoots the local minimum.
+The learning rate can be annealed i.e. decayed over time. (step decay, exponential decay)

 Regularization (&lambda;) - variable to control overfitting.
 If model is underfitting, you need lower &lambda;.
 If the model is overfitting, you need higher lambda.

 Underfitting (high bias) - output doesn't fit the training data well.
 Overfitting (high variance) - output fits training data well, but doesn't generalize well.